Find A Music Manager, Part 5

-Needless to say, if your point of first contact is through email, use spell check.
+Perhaps that is an extreme example but please, use spell check.
 You aren’t texting a friend of yours drunk at some bar; you are trying to make valuable connections that will serve you in your music career for a long time to come.
 Whether first contact is spoken or written, however, take baby steps.
 Your goal is to meet someone first, not to sign a management contract in perpetuity within the first 30 seconds.
 When you are a manager or an executive with successful clients, there are just too many aspiring musicians to respond to all of them.
 These managers and executives have to pick and choose who they pay attention to.
 My experience is that most people respond — even to cold calls or emails — if you present yourself well.

 3) Be specific and mention business accomplishments:

 Write thoughtful and individually-tailored emails to potential targets.
 (Generic form letters often fall flat and also tend to reek of desperation.)
 Why are you targeting this executive specifically?
 What did they do with their career or their client’s careers or who suggested you reach out?
 Give them business reasons to reach out to you.
-It’s not about “I’m the best singer in the world;” it’s about “I’ve got a mailing list of 1500 people, or “my shows are selling out,” or “I just did demos with a guy who worked with other artists you have heard of…”
+It’s not about “I’m the best singer in the world;” it’s about “I’ve got 750,000 streams,” or “my shows are selling out,” or “I just did demos with a guy who worked with other artists you have heard of…”

 4) Take it slow and provide value

+You’d be surprised how quickly people would sign a management contract right out of the gate.
 You could say, “I want you to manage me,” but every manager has different ways of working.
 The person you are approaching could be the completely wrong fit in spite of their successes with other clients.
-Saying this to a stranger is about as reasonable as proposing on a blind date prior to shaking someone’s hand.
+Saying this to a stranger is about as reasonable as proposing to a blind date prior to shaking someone’s hand.

 You may be better served by saying, “I’d love to buy you a cup of coffee and get your advice” or “I love what you did with the marketing plan on your client X and was curious if I could ask you a few questions…” or if you are really crafty come up with another compelling business reason that this executive could benefit from knowing you.
 Perhaps, “I would gladly do demos at my studio for some of your artists in exchange for some advice,” or “I am connected to a bunch of artists and producers that you should probably know about, or “I can help you promote shows locally.”
 These are all business reasons that I have watched artists use to further their relationships with executives.
 It may not be necessary to do so- but it is a good option and can help build relationships.